igordot/genomics/workflows/ref-genome-gfp.md

 Using `gene`, `transcript`, and `exon` features seems to be sufficient.
 The `gene_biotype` attribute was only added to help with filtering.

-Finally, merge the FASTA and GTF files:
+Finally, merge the standard genome FASTA and GTF files with the GFP ones:
 ```bash
 cat genome.mm10.fa genome.GFP.fa > genome.fa
 cat genes.mm10.gtf genes.GFP.gtf > genes.gtf